evansbenj/2024_BIO722/2_Lecture_2_reference_genomes_and_read_mapping.md

 ## Mapping the data to the reference genome

 Now we can align the data from each individual to the reference genome using [`bwa`] (http://sourceforge.net/projects/bio-bwa/files).
-I've put the data in this directory:

-`/1/scratch/monkey_data`

-First let's go back to the directory that has our de-multiplexed data in it like this:

-`cd ~/monkey`

-You can see the demultiplexed fastq files by typing the `ls` command.
+Because this takes a while to do with the fill dataset, I have generated a datasubset that we can work with in class.
+You can find this here:

+`/1/scratch/monkey_data/tonk_PM602_subset.fastq`

-Now let's map data from one individual to the reference genome using `bwa` as follows:
+Let's map this data subset from one individual to the reference genome using `bwa` as follows:

-`/apps/bwa/0.7.12/bwa aln reference_genome individual_1.fastq > individual_1.sai`
+`/apps/bwa/0.7.12/bwa aln reference_genome data.fastq > data.sai`

-For example, for the first individual (PF515) we could type this
+For example, for this individual (PM602) we could type this

-`/apps/bwa/0.7.12/bwa aln /home/datasets/2015_Ben_Evans/rhesus_chromosomes/chrXXX.fa PF515.fastq > PF515.sai`
+`bwa aln /home/ben/2015_BIO720/rhesus_chromosomes/chrXXX.fa /1/scratch/monkey_data/tonk_PM602_subset.fastq > /1/scratch/monkey_data/tonk_PM602_subset.sai`

 (but with the `chrXXX.fa` changed to match the chromosome you are working on.)